nguyensjsu/fa21-172-sprring/weekly_journals/Ryan/Weekly-Report.md

 Week 4 (11/24 - 12/6):
 Worked on Rest API calls for purchases and customers table calls.
 Set up React framework for frontend.

+Week 5 (12/7 - 12/17):
+Group call to discuss business logic of the overall application.
+Completed the microservice for handling purchases.
+Worked on connecting the frontend to the backend of the application.